Home Warranty for Smart Home Devices: What's Covered in 2026

 Laundry Washer and dryer motors, drums, pumps, heating elements

-The critical word here is mechanical and electrical.
+The critical phrase here is mechanical and electrical.
 Home warranties were designed long before smart home technology existed, and most policy language still reflects that legacy.
-Breakdowns covered are those that cause a device to stop performing its core function — not those that affect app connectivity, digital displays, or voice assistant integration.
+Covered breakdowns are those that cause a device to stop performing its core function, not those that affect app connectivity, digital displays, or voice assistant integration.
+For a deeper look at how warranty coverage is structured, see our home warranty appliance coverage guide.

 Pincher's Pro Tip